I’ve joined The Classics Club, with the intention of reading 50 classic books before 26 August, 2023.

 40 Morrison, Toni: Beloved – because this book is too important not to read.

 47 Thackeray, William Makepeace: Vanity Fair – this is a re-read, but it’s been a long time since I’ve seen what Becky Sharp has been up to.
 I remember admiring her enormously for making the most of her opportunities.
 It will be interesting to read this as an adult.
-(And for the last time, yes, I have an unread copy of this book hiding somewhere).
+(And for the last time, yes, I have a copy of this book hiding somewhere).
+Completed.

 48 Wharton, Edith: The Buccaneers – because Ethan Frome is one of the most amazing books I’ve ever had the pleasure of reading.
 I’ll be satisfied if The Buccaneers is even half as good.

 49 White, Patrick: The Tree of Man – because Patrick White is such an important Australian writer and I’ve never read anything by him.
 I’ve always had the feeling that his writing is hard work, but am hoping it will be worth the effort.
 Completed.